photoprism/photoprism-docs/docs/user-guide/users/client-credentials.md

 ```

 !!! note ""
-    [OAuth2 Client Credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) cannot be directly used for synchronizing files via WebDAV, as a [password replacement for apps](../settings/account.md#apps-and-devices), or for logging in to the web interface.
+    [OAuth2 client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) cannot be directly used for synchronizing files via WebDAV, as a [password replacement for apps](../settings/account.md#apps-and-devices), or for logging in to the web interface.

 ### Command Options